mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-5-beta-released.md

 After some time looking at the same release and searching for solutions, we might forget minor bugs or problems.
 That's why we need **YOU** to help us.
 The more people testing this Beta and reporting eventual bugs to the [bug tracker](https://github.com/mixxxdj/mixxx/issues), the faster the beta can be promoted to stable.
 In case you're scared of messing up your neatly configured PC and losing your holy data is your Haloween nightmare, read the new wiki article [Safeguard Your Mixxx Data](https://github.com/mixxxdj/mixxx/wiki/Safeguard-your-Digital-DJ-Data).
-It explains about making a timestamp-image, backing up your data and offers tips and tricks.
+It explains how to creata a timestamped image, how to back up your data and offers tips and tricks.
 A beta release contains the solutions for problems that occurred and were notified by users who tested the alpha release.
 The beta release is a general check before the new version can be released.
 The Mixxx database and settings of Mixxx 2.4.x stable are equal to those in Mixxx 2.5 beta, which means you can install the 2.5 over the 2.4 and vice versa without a problem.